ncatlab/nlab-content/pages/663.md

 * As mentioned above, categories are models of a finitary essentially algebraic theory.

 * An equational [[Horn theory]] is essentially algebraic, but not all essentially algebraic theories are equational Horn theories.
 Perhaps surprisingly, $Cat$ is not the category of models of any equational Horn theory, nor is even the category $Pos$ of posets.
 See [this paper](ftp://132.206.150.195/pub/barr/pdffiles/horn.pdf) by Barr for a proof.
-Essentially algebraic theories are equivalent to *partial* Horn theories.
+Essentially algebraic theories are equivalent to *partial* Horn theories ([Palmgren, Vickers](#PalmgrenVickers)).

+* An equivalent formulation is as a _cartesian theory_, a [[geometric theory]] in which disjunction $\bigvee$ is not used, and each use of existential quantification $\exists$ must be accompanied by a proof that existence is unique.
+See [[Elephant]].

 ## Related concepts